-To vape it you’ll need an e-liquid vaping setup or vape pen like the Innokin Endura T18 above.
+To vape this, you'll need an e-liquid vaping setup or vape pen like the Innokin Endura T18 above.

 The only potential risk you’re taking here is:

-But this is exactly the benefit at the same time, since nicotine is quite the unhealthy compound.
+But this is precisely the benefit at the same time since nicotine is quite the unhealthy compound.

-All this vaping stuff, for whatever reason, just doesn’t interest you.
+Maybe, all this vaping stuff, for whatever reason, doesn't interest you.

 And you're looking for something completely different.